SageHack/hacklair/content/learn-linux-terminal.md

 +++

-This guide is for Debian and Ubuntu but should work with any linux distribution and with OSX.
+This guide was written for Debian and Ubuntu but should work with any linux distribution and with OSX.

-# Intro

 What we, hackers, need is a portable easy and fast to install setup requiring minimal configuration.
 It’s also important the setup to work servers might you need it.